imaginando/imaginando.github.io/frms/settings.md

 <img src="images/settings-panel.png" style="padding: 0px; bottom-padding: 0px;" />

-- **PROFILE** - To use FRMS in the full feature mode, is it necessary to have an Imaginando account.
-Here is where the user login is made.
-If the user forgets its password, there is a “recover password” button that will help with the recovery.
-When the login has been made, user informations will appear, such as “licence status”, “email”, “name”, “genre”, “activity”, “age”, “country”, “website”, “facebook”, “soundcloud”, “twitter” and “youtube”.
+- **PROFILE** - This is where you login with your Imaginando account.
+On mobile (iOS and Android), it is completely optional.
+However, on desktop (Mac/Windows) it is required to have an Imaginando account and login in order to activate the product.
+Otherwise it will always run in DEMO mode.
+When logged in you can see your license or Rent To Own status (desktop only), and your profile data.

 - **MIDI** - Lists the current available midi devices.
 They can be selected or unselected to work in the current section